Tuesday, December 3, 2024

 Adaptive Immune Reaction:

 Acquisition of adaptive immunity is a learned process.
 During the first encounter with a pathogen, a signature part of the pathogen - usually, a protein molecule called antigen is recognized by the dendritic cells and the information is passed in succession to lymphocytes of various designations like B-cells, T-cells and ultimately to antibody producing B-lymphocytes.
 B-cells produce immunoglobulin, specific for that antigen, which when combines with that antigen of the invader, it neutralizes the pathogen.
 This antigen remains in memory in a subset of B -cells called Memory cells.
-These lymphocytes live in the regional lymph nodes and the duration of memory is temporary, whereas those B-memory cells move to the bone marrow retain memory permanently.
+These lymphocytes live in the regional lymph nodes and the duration of memory is temporary, whereas those B-memory cells move to the bone marrow to retain memory permanently.

 Like innate immunity, adaptive immunity also consists of a cellular component and a Humoral component.

 One can well appreciate there are plenty of opportunities for the invading pathogens to neutralize or evade this body's defense system due to systemic illness or congenital immune deficiencies or use of immune modifying medications or any combination of these.
-These conditions favor onset of septicemia.
+These conditions favor the onset of septicemia.

 Sepsis: